 DOUBLE GENEALOGY: The ADOPTION WITNESS.
 Update 3, Addendum 7

 Jane had been evasive, giving us riddles within riddles.
-We had to wait for her to remarry and for her girls to grow up, to be told that Jane Carroll had married John Kelly, a coachman and laborer – and that both were born about 1860; he in Ireland; she, Scotland.
+We had to wait for her to remarry and for her girls to grow up, to be told that Jane Carroll had married John Kelly, a coachman and laborer – and that both were born about 1860; he in Ireland; she, in Scotland.

 We also had to wait for Jane to pass before Kate Kelly unloaded on her mother; that she, who had presented her single-self as Jane Carroll, born 1860, was a pretender for Jane McKernan, born 1856.

 All that noise brought us to Essex County, New Jersey, mid-1880.
 It was just lately – last post, even – that Kate Rabbit stepped up to the plate with some much appreciated at-the-scene testimony.
-She practically said that the same Jane “Carroll” who married John Kealy in Newark in September of 1884, gave birth to John Keley’s daughter in Bloomfield on 13 May 1885, then christened James Keely’s “Mary Jane” in Mont Clair, a few weeks later.
+She practically said that it was one Jane “Carroll” who married John Kealy in Newark in September of 1884, gave birth to John Keley’s daughter in Bloomfield on 13 May 1885, then christened James Keely’s “Mary Jane” in Mont Clair, a few weeks later.

 We thanked Ms Rabbit for that joyous news.
 But, she had not really disclosed anything new of substance on John, such as how to look him up in a directory.
 So, Kate Rabbit called in a tidbit.

 What did Kate Rabbit say this time, that made a difference?

 That’s it?
 Patrick Maher?
 Who cares?
 Practically no one, except that in 1880 a John Kealy was boarding with him and they lived in Mont Clair.
-They were coachman.
+They were coachmen.

 The boarder John Kealy claimed a 1861 birth in Ireland.
 Kealy’s marital document agreed, but the Keley birth said 1859.
 No matter; both are age peer to Jane Carroll’s feined date.